hannahj25/portfolio-hannah/README.md

    A brief introduction/about me

-   A section wherein projects are displayed, with the first project displayed at a larger size
+   A section wherein titled projects are displayed, with the first project displayed at a larger size

    A section with contact information